TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Hawk.md

 <br />

-Apply a base64 -d and we save the binary output into another file:
+Make a `base64 -d` and save the binary output into another file:

 <br />